krips89/opendetection/doc/tutorials/content/installation_instruction.rst

 Installation Instructions
 =========================

-To compile OD from source please install its dependencies first as stated below.
+To compile OD from source, install its dependencies as stated below.

 Dependencies